UMM-CSci-4453-Fall-2017/lab-5-wfxp/README.md

 This lab will introduce some more advanced features of SQL and then proceed to introduce Dynamic Columns, and introduct a couple of data exchange formats (JSON and XML).
 In addition, by request, we are going to revisit the coordinated subquery idea.

+## What is WFXP
+WFXP is a local fox station for Pennsylavian's Northwest Region.
+Found out more about them [here](https://en.wikipedia.org/wiki/WFXP).

 ## Table of Contents

 - [Lab5: Views, Constraints, Procedures, Dynamic Columns, JSON and XML](#lab5-views-constraints-procedures-dynamic-columns-json-and-xml)